OceanOutcomes/ocean-outcomes/where-we-work/chinese-fisheries-seafood/index.md

 ![fujian-zhangzhou-red-swimming-crab-launch-hero.jpg](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/hero+images/fujian-zhangzhou-red-swimming-crab-launch-hero.jpg)

-Through our partnership with the NFI Crab Council, we are supporting improvements in the [Fujian Zhangzhou Red Swimming Crab FIP](https://www.oceanoutcomes.org/where-we-work/chinese-fisheries-seafood/fujian-zhangzhou-red-swimming-crab/) — a key source of red swimming crab for global markets.
+Through our partnership with the NFI Crab Council, we are supporting improvements in the [fujian-zhangzhou-red-swimming-crab-hero.jpg](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/fujian-zhangzhou-red-swimming-crab-hero.jpg) — a key source of red swimming crab for global markets.
 The work focuses on transitioning fishery management to science-based catch management and supporting social safeguards across the supply chain, helping ensure the long-term sustainability of such an important export fishery.

 ---
 ##O2 and Tao Ran Chinese Fishery Improvement Projects: